Kurisu-E/LearnHub/courses/En/note.md

 #### 08/16/2025 {RW}

 - The firm has compared some of its other products favorably with Google's on that count before.

+#### 08/21/2025 {RW}

+- It becomes clear that we have an excellent chance of surviving for tens, if not hundreds, of thousands of years.
+- As so often, the past holds the key to the future.

 ## Exams